oracle/pgql-lang/pages/pgql-1.1-spec.md

          - Escaped characters.
      - An ending single quote.
  - Unsigned integers consist of one or more digits.
- - Unsigned decimals consist of zero or more digits followed by a dot (`.`) and one or more digits.
+ - Unsigned decimals consist of zero or more digits followed by a dot (`.`) and one or more digits, or, one or more digits followed by only a dot (`.`).

 ## Escaped Characters in Strings